digital-asset/daml/daml-script/test/daml/upgrades/README.md

   where
     signatory p
 ```
+NOTE: hpp will often struggle if your macro (`V1(<code>)`) body starts with whitespace, to avoid putting your indentation within the body.
+In most cases, lines containing only whitespace will be ignored.
+Similarly, multiline macros do not always work, so consider one macro per line.

 With these comments, the modules can be imported via modules prefixes.
 Each module path will be prefixed with `V1` .. `Vn` for importing.
 i.e.
 ```